Jadarma/blog/content/posts/2025/0502_TheAtHomeBurger/index.md

 Season with Worcester sauce, two sticks of brown sugar, and some garlic powder.
 Mix well.

-For the meat spices, mix together in approximately equal proportions all the powders: smoked paprika, chilli powder, onion powder, garlic powder, salt, and pepper.
+For the meat spices, mix together all the powders in approximately equal proportions: smoked paprika, chilli powder, onion powder, garlic powder, salt, and pepper.

 Get the widest onions you can find and cut them in rings; try to keep their _"circular integrity"_.
 Cut the tomatoes similarly, and thinly slice the pickles and jalapeños.
 Get the cheese slices handy.
-I used cheddar, but any melt-y cheese will do.
+I used cheddar, but any melting cheese will do.

 {{< figure src="burger0.webp"
 alt="Prepared ingredients."